Pros and Cons of Kevlar® Arm Protective Sleeves

-In a nutshell, in workplaces where your entire arm (from your fingertips all the way up to your shoulders) will be exposed to sharp metals, piece of glass, or any other type of material that could cause a cut-related injury, you should be wearing both cut-resistant gloves AND cut-resistant sleeves.
+In workplaces where your entire arm (from your fingertips all the way up to your shoulders) will be exposed to sharp metals, piece of glass, sparks, heat or anything else that could cause a cut-related injury or thermal burn, you should be wearing a glove with adequate protection AND protective arm sleeves.

-Kevlar® is a material that we tend to come back to time and time again when we create cut-resistant products.
+Kevlar® is a material that we come back to time and again when we create cut-resistant products.
 Since it has such a celebrated history of being strong and reliable, it’s been used in everything from car tires to bulletproof vests.
-And now, we’ve used it to create some of the finest cut-resistant sleeves on the market as well!
+And now, we’ve used it to create some of the finest cut- and heat-resistant sleeves on the market as well!

 Here are some of the pros and cons of Kevlar® arm protection sleeves as well as some tips on how to choose the right type of cut-resistant sleeve for your facility.

-This means that along with being extremely cut-resistant, products made with Kevlar® won’t ignite should you wear them in workplaces with open flames.
+This means that along with being extremely cut-resistant, products made with Kevlar® won’t ignite should you wear them around open flames.
 Unlike some other FR treatments, flame resistance is an inherent property of Kevlar® and not something that has been added to the material along the way; this means that it won’t wash out over time.

 This is a huge plus in automotive welding applications, refineries, and steel plants, as well as in a variety of other industries.

 Kevlar® launders very well and actually increases in cut resistance after the first wash (although admittedly only slightly).
-Washing your sleeves multiple times will also result in dramatic savings over time, since it’ll mean that they won’t need to be replaced nearly as often.
-The typical 18 inch Kevlar® sleeve should cost you around $8 per pair.
-If you can wash it 4 times at 50 cents per wash cycle you’ve just brought your cost per use down to $2.50!
+Washing your sleeves multiple times will also result in dramatic savings over time, since it means that they won’t need to be replaced nearly as often.
+The typical 18-inch Kevlar® sleeve should cost you around $8 per pair.
+If you can wash it 4 times at 50 cents per wash cycle you’ve just brought your cost-per-use down to $2.50!

 Just make sure that you never bleach Kevlar®…

-If you’ve purchased an 18 inch sleeve you will likely find they’ve shrunk a bit after the first laundering, and unfortunately, may no longer provide the right amount of coverage.
+If you’ve purchased an 18-inch sleeve you will likely find they’ve shrunk an inch after the first laundering.

-First, we offer sleeves in XS-XL sizes, in order to ensure that they fit your arms much better in the first place and therefore won’t fall down nearly as easily.
+- We offer sleeves in XS-XL sizes to ensure that they fit your arms better and won’t fall down nearly as easily.

 With STAYz-UP™, you can rest assured: that sleeve isn’t going anywhere!